 Preservation of the site includes protecting 0.35 miles of Bear Creek, a coldwater stream with naturally reproducing brown trout and catchable rainbow trout.
-The site also includes an algific talus slope—a rare landform where a steep north-facing hillside releases cool air from ice found in cracks and caverns underground.
+The site may also include an algific talus slope—a rare landform where a steep north-facing hillside releases cool air from ice found in cracks and caverns underground.

 The property is near the former village of Quandahl.
 In the late 1800’s, the property was home to a creamery, sawmill and grist mill powered by the waters of Bear Creek.